-Switzerland study visa
+Switzerland study permit

 If you wish to study in Switzerland, the country has a combination of state-funded institutes and private universities.
 Both offer a range of courses.
-You should apply for a Switzerland student visa if you wish to study here.
+You should apply for a Switzerland student permit if you wish to study here.